 Restoring the Carbon Balance Webinar Series

-Arizona State University’s LightSpeed Solutions, Center for Negative Carbon Emissions, and Julie Ann Wrigley Global institute of Sustainability are hosting a three-part webinar series.
+Arizona State University’s LightSpeed Solutions, Center for Negative Carbon Emissions, and Julie Ann Wrigley Global institute of Sustainability are hosting a four part webinar series.
 “Restoring the Carbon Balance” will explore the potential role of Negative Emissions Technologies (NETs) and Recycling CO2 in meeting climate goals.

 December 15, 2016 | 1:00 pm – 2:30 pm.
 EST